Nigerian fighter Israel Adesanya is unhappy with UFC’s treatment of Francis Ngannou after his exit from the promotion.

 “I think they’ll fix this eventually, but it’s just a lot of chest puffing.
 The UFC are smart people.
 They’ll understand and they’ll rectify this eventually.”

-Adesanya still has much love for Ngannou and believes the fighter should be given his accolades.
+Adesanya still loves Ngannou and believes the fighter deserves his accolades.
 He also spoke on the fighter’s recent loss and sympathized with him on the loss of his son.

 “I’m happy for him,” Adesanya said.
 “I’m happy for what he’s doing.
 He just went through something that I would never wish on anyone.
 We’ve talked.
 I’ve checked up on him.
 Again, I respect Francis so much.”